-This Programme uses hybrid course delivery, with both face-to-face teaching and content delivered through our Virtual Learning Environment (VLE).
-In addition to the teaching weeks, there will be interactive content on the VLE - likely to include videos, discussion forums, some synchronous discussion sessions and other aids - throughout the terms of the course.
-Student and tutor feedback will be sought each term, in order to ensure the best possible student experience.
+We use a hybrid course delivery, with both face-to-face teaching in Cambridge, as well as content delivered through our Virtual Learning Environment (VLE).
+In addition to the in person residential teaching weeks, there will be interactive content on the VLE - likely to include videos, discussion forums, some synchronous discussion sessions and other aids - throughout the terms of the course.